-Class DA, DAH, DAP, DAHP, DB, DBH, DBP and DBHP Shares may only be acquired by institutional investors within the meaning of Article 174(2)(c) of the Law of 17 December 2010 who:
+Class "DA", "DAH", "DB", "DBH" and "DBS" Shares may only be acquired by institutional investors within the meaning of Article 174(2)(c) of the Law of 17 December 2010 who:

-- a) have entered into a written agreement (e.g. a fund access agreement or a cooperation agreement, but excluding asset management and investment advisory agreement) with a UBS Group entity for the explicit purpose of investment in the DA/DB share class of the assets, or - b) have entered into a written asset management agreement with a UBS Group entity belonging to the Asset Management Division, or - c) have entered into a written asset management agreement with a UBS group entity provided that such entity has delegated asset management to a UBS Group entity belonging to the Asset Management Division.
+- a) have entered into a written agreement (e.g. a fund access agreement or a cooperation agreement, but excluding asset management and investment advisory agreement) with a UBS Group entity for the explicit purpose of investment in the DA/DB share class of the assets, or - b) have entered into a written asset management agreement with a UBS Group entity belonging to the Asset Management Division, or - c) have entered into a written asset management agreement with a UBS group entity provided that such entity has delegated asset management to a UBS Group entity belonging to the Asset Management Division, or - (d) in relation to Credit Suisse (Lux) Cat Bond Fund, have entered into a written agreement (e.g., a fund access agreement or a cooperation agreement, investment management agreement or similar) with the Investment Manager of Credit Suisse (Lux) Cat Bond Fund.

-Where such agreement has been terminated, Class DA, DAH, DAP, DAHP, DB, DBH, DBP and DBHP Shares held by the investor at that time shall be either compulsorily redeemed or, according to the request of investor, converted into another Share Class.
-Moreover, Class DA, DAH, DAP, DAHP, DB, DBH, DBP and DBHP Shares are not transferable without the Company's approval.
-Class DA, DAH, DAP, DAHP, DB, DBH, DBP and DBHP Shares are not subject to a management fee, but only to a management service fee, payable by the Company to the Management Company covering all fees and expenses as described in Chapter 9, "Expenses and Taxes".
-In addition, Class DAP, DAHP, DBP and DBHP Shares are subject to a performance fee to be paid to the Management Company.
+Where such agreement has been terminated, Class "DA", "DAH", "DB", "DBH" and "DBS" Shares held by the investor at that time shall be either compulsorily redeemed or, according to the request of investor, converted into another Share Class.
+Moreover, Class "DA", "DAH", "DB", "DBH" and "DBS" Shares are not transferable without the Company's approval.
+Class "DA", "DAH", "DB", "DBH", and "DBS" Shares are not be subject to a management fee, but only to a management service fee payable by the Company to the Management Company covering all fees and expenses as described in Chapter 9, "Expenses and Taxes".
+In addition, Class "DBS" is subject to a fee, payable to the Investment Manager, covering the equity research services rendered by the subadvisors.